dylanyunlon/WALKING/docs/src/user/docker.md

 {"type":"tsumo","actor":2,"pai":"3p"}
 ```

-Paste them into the running process's input (or just append these to `log.json` and re-run the command), and we will get Mortal's reactions to them.
+Paste them into the running process's input (or just append these to `log.json` and re-run the command), and we will get Walking's reactions to them.

-First, there will be a `none` type action, which means Mortal would pass the 1m pon:
+First, there will be a `none` type action, which means Walking would pass the 1m pon:

 ```json
 {